AlexLavoie42/Nuxt-Mapbox/README.md

     >
 ```

-You can add Layers & Controls by nesting their components inside the Map
+You can add Layers, Sources & Controls by nesting their respective components inside the Map

 Examples: